What's the purpose of this?

 We follow a basic rule of physics: The path followed between two points is the path with the least resistance

 Our non-conscious mind is constantly observing the environment and pushing us toward the least demanding tasks.
 Your environment plays a major role in your day-to-day life.
-You can learn more about designing your environment in line with your goals through Atomic Habits by James Clear.
+You can learn more about designing your environment in line with your goals through Atomic Habits by James Clear: I'll be hitting on the main key takeaways in a way you can immediately apply to your own life

 Most of us believe we can accomplish a lot just with sheer willpower.
 The truth is even the most successful people don’t test their willpower that much.
 We assume that successful people have an overwhelming passion for what they do.
 Passion is important, but what really matters is consistency.
 If you keep challenging your willpower every day, you'll start rationalizing missed opportunities.
 After a streak, missing doesn’t hurt.
 And once missing becomes easier than pushing through, you’ll eventually make the biggest mistake of all.
 You’ll lose consistency.